-An EEG machine is a device that records the electrical activity of the brain.
-It contain electrodes that can detect brain activity when placed on a subject’s scalp.
-The electrodes record the brain wave patterns and the EEG machine sends the data to a computer or cloud server.
+An EEG machine records the electrical activity of the brain.
+It contains electrodes that can detect brain activity when placed on a subject’s scalp.
+The electrodes record the brain wave patterns, and the EEG machine sends the data to a computer or cloud server.

 What is an EEG Machine?

-EEG machines — which include portable EEG machines, ambulatory EEG machines and EEG neurofeedback machines or EEG biofeedback machines — are monitoring devices used for EEG recordings.
-EEG stands for electroencephalography, the non-invasive method of monitoring the brain’s electrical signals.
+EEG machines—which include portable, ambulatory, neurofeedback, and biofeedback machines—are monitoring devices used for EEG recordings.
+EEG stands for electroencephalography, a noninvasive method of monitoring the brain’s electrical signals.

-Most of these devices contain electrodes, amplifiers, filters and an analog to digital converter.
-Wireless or portable EEG machines contain a battery, while wired EEG machines will be hooked up directly to a computer.
+Most of these devices contain electrodes, amplifiers, filters, and an analog-to-digital converter.
+Wireless or portable EEG machines contain a battery, while wired EEG machines are hooked up directly to a computer.

 An ambulatory EEG machine is used during an extended EEG reading.
-Often used to diagnose sleep disorders or seizure disorders, ambulatory EEGs record for up to 72 hours while traditional EEG tests record for 1-2 hours.
+Ambulatory EEGs record for up to 72 hours, while traditional EEG tests record for 1-2 hours.
+They are often used to diagnose sleep disorders or seizure disorders.

 EXPLORE EEG HEADSETS

-The EEG electrodes pick up on electrical activity produced by neurons.
+EEG electrodes pick up electrical activity produced by neurons.
 EEG machines use an array of electrodes because the brain produces different signals from different brain regions.
 The number of electrodes corresponds with the number of channels an EEG machine has.
 The more channels, the higher the resolution of EEG data captured.
-A 32 channel EEG machine captures a more detailed picture of brainwave activity than an 8 channel EEG machine.
+A 32-channel EEG machine captures a more detailed picture of brainwave activity than an 8-channel EEG machine.

-EEG signals are typically very small — around 10 microVolts or less.
-To make accurate measurements the signals from the electrodes are passed to an amplifier system that stabilizes the signals and magnifies them to a level that can be measured accurately using common electronic components that convert them to digital signals.
-The amplified signals can be recorded via computer, mobile device or cloud database.
+EEG signals are typically very small—around 10 microvolts or less.
+To make accurate measurements, the signals from the electrodes are passed to an amplifier system that stabilizes them and magnifies them to a level that can be measured accurately using common electronic components that convert them to digital signals.
+The amplified signals can be recorded via computer, mobile device, or cloud database.

 How to Read an EEG Machine

-If an EEG test is recommended for medical reasons, doctors who specialize in the nervous system are responsible for reading and interpreting the results.
+If an EEG test is recommended for medical reasons, doctors specializing in the nervous system are responsible for reading and interpreting the results.

 In the past, only doctors and researchers with the proper technical training could make sense of EEG data.
-Now, there are several software solutions that pair with EEG machines to make EEG insights more readily available.
-Individuals, employers or researchers can use software to visualize brain activity patterns, analyze EEG data streams and measure cognitive performance.
+Now, several software solutions pair with EEG machines to make EEG insights more readily available.
+Individuals, employers, or researchers can use software to visualize brain activity patterns, analyze EEG data streams, and measure cognitive performance.

 This software often uses machine learning to parse through the EEG signals (machine learning EEG data).
 Machine learning algorithms can be trained to recognize the brain patterns that occur while the EEG subject experiences different expressions, emotions and actions.